Invariants and semi-invariants in the cohomology of the complement of a reflection arrangement: Introduction

+Brou\'e, Malle, and Rouquier \cite{brouemallerouquier:complex} define specific generating sets for non-Coxeter complex reflection groups that have some of the properties of Coxeter generating sets of a Coxeter group.
+In this paper, these generating sets are used to construct bases of $H^*(M(\SA(G)))^G$ that for Coxeter groups agree with the Felder-Veselov bases.
+For well-generated complex reflection groups that are not Coxeter groups, the construction of the basis of $H^*(M(\SA(G)))^G$ is the same as for Coxeter groups.
+For groups that are not well-generated, the situation is more complicated, but still manageable.

-Computations for non-Coxeter complex reflection groups show that the number of conjugacy classes in the support of the character of $G$ on $H^*(M(\CA))$ can be much larger than the dimension of $H^*(M(\CA))^G$.
-Finding a concise formula for the character of $G$ on $H^*(M(\CA))$ in the spirit of \cite {felderveselov:coxeter}, as well as identifying a suitable replacement for the notion of special involutions for complex reflections groups, would be interesting.
+Computations for non-Coxeter complex reflection groups show that the number of conjugacy classes in the support of the character of $G$ on $H^*(M(\SA(G)))$ can be much larger than the dimension of $H^*(M(\SA(G)))^G$.
+It would be interesting to find a concise formula for the character of $G$ on $H^*(M(\SA(G)))$ in the spirit of \cite {felderveselov:coxeter}, as well as to identify a suitable replacement of the notion of special involutions that would be valid for all complex reflection groups.

-Returning to the general case of an arrangement-group pair, the character-theoretic consequences of the computation of invariants in this paper can be extracted from work of Lehrer \cite[\S7]{lehrer:rationalpoints} and Callegaro-Marin \cite[Tab.~11]{callegaromarin:homology} \cite{marin:homology}.
-For the exceptional complex reflection groups, one needs to use the deep result that if $\CA$ is the arrangement of reflecting hyperplanes of $G$, then the orbifold $M(\CA) /G$ is a $K(\pi,1)$-space.
-This assertion was conjectured for Coxeter groups, and proved in some cases, by Brieskorn.
-Deligne then showed that Brieskorn's conjecture follows from a more general result.
-Brieskorn's conjecture was proved for all complex reflection groups by Bessis \cite{bessis:finite}.

-The approach used here is different and yields a more refined description of the invariants in $H^*(M(\CA))$.
-In particular, when $\Gtilde \subseteq \GL(V)$ is a reflection group that normalizes $G$, the construction of bases in this paper leads to more detailed information than is available in \cite[\S7] {lehrer:rationalpoints} about the occurrence of sign-like characters of $\Gtilde$ in $H^*(M(\CA))^G$.
-A topological explanation of this phenomenon is still lacking.